CONVENIENTLY LOCATED TO SERVE NASHVILLE, BRENTWOOD, AND FRANKLIN

 I will analyze your general health status during your consultation prior to the date of your blepharoplasty.
 We will talk about your medical history, previous surgeries, drug allergies, current prescriptions, and expectations.

 We will discuss the details of the blepharoplasty procedure, including aftercare directions.
-There will be a discussion of potential complications, and you can ask me any questions you may have.
+There will be a discussion of potential complications, and you can ask me any questions you may have in our Nashville office.

 Where is the incision for the upper eyelid surgery?